-Primaquine (PQ) is the only drug in common use which is known to kill mature P. falciparum gametocytes (Burgess 1961; Pukrittayakamee 2004; Chotivanich 2006), and with the recent emphasis on malaria elimination, there has been a renewed interest and emerging literature on PQ's potential value in reducing malaria transmission (White 2012; WHO 2012b; White 2013).
-PQ is an 8-aminoquinolone whose pharmacokinetic mode of action is not well understood, but it is known to be rapidly metabolized, with a half-life of six hours (White 1992).
-PQ does not directly affect the asexual stages of P. falciparum which cause the clinical illness (Arnold 1955; Pukrittayakamee 2004), and does not appear to affect the early or maturing gametocytes (Bhasin 1984; White 2008).
-Consequently, a combination of PQ and an artemisinin-derivative (as part of ACT) would target all stages of the gametocyte and have the greatest potential for reducing onward transmission to mosquitoes (White 2013; WHO 2012b).
+Primaquine (PQ) is the only drug in common use that is known to kill mature P. falciparum gametocytes (Burgess 1961; Pukrittayakamee 2004; Chotivanich 2006), and with the recent emphasis on malaria elimination, there has been a renewed interest and emerging literature on PQ's potential value in reducing malaria transmission (Eziefula 2012; White 2012; WHO 2012b; White 2013).
+PQ is an 8-aminoquinoline (8AQ) whose pharmacokinetic mode of action is not well understood, but it is known to be rapidly metabolized, with a half-life of six hours (White 1992).
+PQ does not directly affect P. falciparum asexual stages which cause the clinical illness (Arnold 1955; Pukrittayakamee 2004) and does not appear to affect the early or maturing gametocytes (Bhasin 1984; White 2008).
+Consequently, a combination of PQ and an artemisinin-derivative (as part of ACT) would target all gametocyte stages and have the greatest potential for reducing onward transmission to mosquitoes (WHO 2012b; White 2013).

-One of the constraints to widespread use of PQ is that the drug is known to cause haemolysis in people with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-The deficiency is X-linked and expression highly variable with a wide variety of variants and levels of G6PD deficit (Howes 2013).
-PQ is a haemolytic trigger, and can cause a haemolytic anaemia that occasionally is serious with haemoglobinaemia and renal failure.
-The effect depends on the degree of enzyme deficiency, the dose of PQ, and the pattern of the exposure.
-These occasional, but clearly serious, adverse effects have led to a reputation of being "unsafe" although little is known about haemolysis at low doses of PQ.
+One of the constraints to widespread use of PQ is that the drug is known to be a haemolytic trigger in people with glucose-6phosphate dehydrogenase (G6PD) deficiency.
+The deficiency is X-linked and expressed in a wide variety of variants and levels of G6PD deficit (Howes 2013).
+PQ can occasionally cause serious haemolytic anaemia, haemoglobinaemia and renal failure.
+The effect depends on the degree of enzyme deficiency, the dose of PQ and the pattern of the exposure.
+These occasional, but clearly serious, adverse effects have led to a reputation of being "unsafe" although little is known about haemolysis at low doses of PQ (Ashley 2014).

-The WHO 2010 Guidelines for the Treatment of Malaria recommended adding a single dose of PQ at 0.75 mg/kg to treatment for uncomplicated P. falciparum malaria in people who are not G6PD deficient with the goal of reducing transmission at the community level (WHO 2010).
-However, since testing for G6PD deficiency was rarely done, and due to the concerns about the safety of this single dose, the WHO convened a special expert review group in 2012 to reconsider this recommendation (WHO 2012a).
-The expert group concluded that 1) G6PD testing should be done more widely; 2) Countries already implementing single dose PQ should reduce the dose to 0.25 mg/kg in G6PD deficient patients; and 3) Countries not currently implementing single dose PQ but which are targeting malaria elimination, or are threatened by artemisinin resistance, should add 0.25 mg/kg PQ to treatment for uncomplicated P. falciparum malaria (White 2012; WHO 2012b).
+The WHO 2010 Guidelines for the Treatment of Malaria recommended adding a single dose of PQ at 0.75 mg/kg to treatment for uncomplicated P. falciparum malaria in people who are not G6PDdeficient with the goal of reducing transmission at the community level (WHO 2010).
+However, since testing for G6PD deficiency was rarely done and due to the concerns about the safety of this single dose, the WHO convened a special expert review group in 2012 to reconsider this recommendation (WHO 2012a).
+The expert group concluded that 1) G6PD testing should be done more widely; 2) countries already implementing single dose PQ should reduce the dose to 0.25 mg/kg in G6PD-deficient patients; and 3) countries not currently implementing single dose PQ but which are targeting malaria elimination, or are threatened by artemisinin resistance, should add 0.25 mg/kg PQ to treatment for uncomplicated P. falciparum malaria (White 2012).
+This was then incorporated into a revised WHO recommendation (WHO 2012b).